CIDO-ontology/cido/README.md

 [Dr. Junguk Hur](https://med.und.edu/labs/hur/) from University of North Dakoda Medical School is also a CIDO developer.
 Dr. Hur is also interested in applying CIDO for more efficient literature mining.

+[Dr. Barry Smith](http://www.buffalo.edu/cas/philosophy/faculty/faculty_directory/smith-b.html), a well-known ontologist from the University at Buffalo, is also a member of our CIDO development team.
+Dr. Smith developed the [Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/), a top level ontology used by over 300 ontologies around the world.
+BFO has now been approved to become [ISO/IEC standard 21838](https://www.iso.org/standard/71954.html).
+CIDO is aligned with BFO, and by doing so, CIDO is aligned with the other hundreds of ontologies.

 Everyone who would like to contribute to the CIDO development is welcome to join our development team.
 Thanks.

 ### CIDO Source Link (free for downloading):